Progress report for FNE22-018

 Participation Summary:

-Conducted a tour of the farm and discussed OysterBot application with NOAA Northeast Regional Aquaculture Extension (Zach Gordon) and MIT Sea Grant Aquaculture Extension (Danny Badger).
+- Conducted a tour of the farm and discussed OysterBot application with NOAA Northeast Regional Aquaculture Extension (Zach Gordon) and MIT Sea Grant Aquaculture Extension (Danny Badger) on 9 November 2022.

-Discussed project with University of Maryland Shellfish Aquaculture Technology Specialist (Allan Pattillo).
+- Discussed project with University of Maryland Shellfish Aquaculture Technology Specialist (Allan Pattillo).
 Dr, Pattillo invited us to present at the upcoming Robotics in Aquaculture session at the National Shellfisheries Association annual meeting in Baltimore, MD in March 2023.
-We have had an abstract accepted for this symposium (attached).

-NSA Abstract: Developing the OysterBot for oyster cage retrieval
+NSA 2023_Developing the OysterBot for oyster cage retrieval